BetterThanTomorrow/calva/docs/site/customizing.md

 ### Move by word

-If you sometimes navigate by word, you might find that Calva defaults gets a bit in the way.
-Here are some settings that retain the default word movement shortcuts for Windows and Mac:
+By default Calva changes the move-by-word key bindings to move by sexpr/form when the cursor is in structural Clojure code. _Within line comments the editor default word movement is active._

+If you want the VS Code default word movement shortcuts, use these settings:

 ```json
     {